patrickbrown-io/njord/README.md

 Build your admin panel.
 [Learn more](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-build)

 ```
+yarn build
+# or
 npm run build
-# or
-yarn build
 ```

 ## ⚙️ Deployment

 Strapi gives you many possible deployment options for your project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).

+## What is Strapi?

+Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.

 ## 📚 Learn more